Ginger and Garlic: Winter Miracle Foods

 Fresh Ginger Tea

 Ginger tea is delicious, warming, agni-kindling, and clarifying.
 Simply boil some fresh ginger, either grated or sliced, in a cup or more of water (adjust the potency to taste).
-If you prefer, ginger powder is also available.
+If you prefer, ginger powder also works great.
 Ginger tea is particularly beneficial during the colder seasons, but can be taken year around for immune, digestive, heart, and circulatory support.

 Digestive Ginger “Pickle”

-This ginger pickle can be taken 15–30 minutes before every meal, if you like.
-It harnesses the digestive and cleansing qualities of fresh ginger and the other ingredients (which have their own digestive and detoxifying capacities) serve to enhance the benefits of the fresh ginger.
-This is one of the simplest ways to stimulate the appetite (which improves digestion), kindle agni, burn ama, and it’s a tasty delivery system, too.
+This ginger pickle can be taken 15–30 minutes before every meal.
+It harnesses the digestive and cleansing qualities of fresh ginger and the other ingredients serve to enhance those benefits.
+This is one of the simplest ways to stimulate the appetite, kindle agni, boost digestion, and burn away ama.

 - A nickel-sized slice of fresh ginger